thaitype/std-typed/README.md

 Invalid JSON (url="/todos/1?variant=invalidJson"): => StdError(InvalidJsonError): Error: Invalid JSON
 ```

-Note: The `Std.runExit` is a helper function to run the async function and handle the error, you can you outside of the function as well.
+Note: The `Std.runExit` is a helper function to run the async function and handle errors.
+You can use it outside of the function as well.

-The getting started example demonstrates how to handle error and data in a type-safe way using `std-types` and `ts-pattern`.
-You can see the full example in the [examples/fetch-02-without-try-catch.ts](./examples/fetch-02-without-try-catch.ts) file.
+The getting started example demonstrates how to handle errors and data in a type-safe way using `std-types` and `ts-pattern`.
+You can see the full example in the [examples/fetch-02-without-try-catch.ts](examples/fetch-02-without-try-catch.ts) file.

 ## Examples

-For more practical examples, please see the [examples](./examples) folder.
+For more practical examples, please see the [examples](examples) folder.

 ## Project Philosophy

-- **Never Throw**: The standard library should never throw an error, using `Result` type for data and error handling, inspired by Rust.
+- **Never Throw**: The standard library should never throw an error, using the `Result` type for data and error handling, inspired by Rust.
 - **Standard Library**: The standard library should be a collection of useful data structures and functions that are commonly used in everyday programming.
 - **Type Safety**: The standard library should be type-safe.
 - **Performance**: The standard library should be performant.